 This post may contain affiliate links.
 This just means that if you make a purchase from a link you find here, I may earn a small commission at NO additional charge to you.
 Thank you for your support!

 You’re exhausted, confused, sore, and inundated with expected and unexpected visitors.
 This is the unhappy reality after bringing baby home from the hospital.
 Sure, you’re excited to be a first (or second, or third) time mom, but there are a lot of not so nice experiences that come right after having a baby.
-Your husband is probably feeling a lot of these effects too.
+Your husband is probably feeling a lot of these effects too…and he is hyper-focused on taking great care of his rockstar wife and brand new baby.

-It’s easy to forget that you’re not the only person feeling this way.
 That husband that you made that beautiful little bundle of joy with is going through some pretty hefty emotions too.
-Even though it’s tough to worry about anyone but yourself and the baby during this incredibly transitional time, just a few changes in the coming days and weeks can make all the difference to the new daddy in your house!
+Even though it’s 100% your job to completely focus on your own recovery and bonding with your new baby, just a few really easy changes in the coming days and weeks can make all the difference to the new daddy in your house while making your own life easier!

 When we first brought our new little one home from the hospital, we had no shortage of stress.